iqnite/spamoji/README.md

 ## What's this all about?

 This language is a learning project.
-I have written this documentation before writing the interpreter, so I might need to make adjustments to the language design as I implement it.
+Since it lacks many features of a typical programming language, it is not recommended for production use.
 If this experiment is successful, I might move on and begin working on Esore, a more serious language I've been designing in the past 2 years.

-> [!CAUTION]
-> The spamoji language is intended for educational purposes only and should not be used for production code.

 ## Usage